julthomson/website/content/authors/admin/_index.md

 Outside of academia, I am passionate about college athletics and sports.
 As a former Division I student-athlete, I believe in the power of teamwork, discipline, and resilience, qualities that have shaped both my academic and professional pursuits.
 I remain involved in collegiate athletics as a volunteer coach at the Division I level, where I strive to foster holistic student development both on and off the field.

-I love meeting new people and exchanging ideas.
+I love meeting new people and exchanging new ideas.
 If you'd like to chat about research, academia, athletics, or anything in between, feel free to reach out via email at jthomso4@gmu.edu.